ScanMountGoat/Smush-Material-Research/README.md

 [xmb_lib](https://github.com/ultimate-research/xmb_lib) - Contains the `xmb` executable that can be used to convert XMB files to and from XML
 [Ryujinx](https://ryujinx.org/) - Nintendo Switch emulator used for the research and documentation of in game rendering.
 [Yuzu](https://yuzu-emu.org/) - Nintendo Switch emulator used for early research.
 Not recommended for research due to its decompiled shaders and rendering commands being structured differently than Ryujinx.
-[RenderDoc](https://renderdoc.org/) - a powerful GPU debugging program that can be used with Ryujinx or RenderDoc to analyze in game rendering.
+[RenderDoc](https://renderdoc.org/) - a powerful GPU debugging program that can be used with Ryujinx or Yuzu to analyze in game rendering.